Lateephah/global-superstore-powerbi/README.md

 # 🌟 Final Note

-This project reflects a complete analytics workflow — from data modeling to insight generation — and demonstrates the ability to translate raw data into meaningful business decisions.
+This project reflects a complete analytics workflow, from data modeling to insight generation  and demonstrates the ability to translate raw data into meaningful business decisions.